Ultrasound – A non-invasive, safe look into the human body

 State-of-the-Art Ultrasound Technology

 3-D Ultrasound imaging has been available at Derry Imaging since 2004.
 3-D ultrasound technology produces three-dimensional images that look amazingly life like and truly remarkable.

 What is Ultrasound Imaging?

 Ultrasound imaging uses high frequency sound waves to penetrate the body.
 A computer processes the returning “echoes” to create an image, similar to how a submarine uses sonar to detect objects.
-Ultrasound is used routinely to examine the fetus, abdominal organs, thyroid gland, the female pelvis, and blood vessels— both arteries and veins.
+Ultrasound is used routinely to examine the fetus, abdominal organs, thyroid gland, the female pelvis, breast lump, and blood vessels— both arteries and veins.

 Common uses for ultrasound: